 Graphic design is one of the fields that has been most impacted by the development of artificial intelligence.
 According to statistics provided by Forbes, AI is expected to see an annual growth rate of 37.3% from 2023 to 2030.
 This rapid growth emphasizes the increasing impact of AI technologies in the coming years.

-AI tools help to create graphics, improve quality of images, and streamline routine graphic-related tasks so that professionals could work more efficiently.
+AI tools help to create graphics, improve quality of images, bring photos back to life, and streamline routine graphic-related tasks so that professionals could work more efficiently.

 In this post, we will talk about how artificial intelligence is used in graphic design.
 We will have a look at the latest features that Adobe Photoshop has introduced to improve their tool and assess how you can use it to enhance your workflow.